AlejandraPerry/intro-to-python-noble-vikings/README.md

    "Simple-Instructions" file with simpler instructions for accessing the program.
    "Name-Plan" files under "api" folder to begin writing out code for ideas.

-Begin documenting 3-4 ideas for how the program can be improved.
-This should include a name for the feature and a brief description on how it would function.

 # Python Introductory Course: Final Project Base Repository